apache/skywalking-python/docs/en/setup/advanced/MeterReporter.md

 builder = Histogram.Builder('h3', [i / 10 for i in range(10)])
 h = builder.build()

-# Histogram h will record the time the with-wrapped codes consumed
+# Histogram h will record the time the with-wprapped codes consumed
 with h.create_timer():
     # some codes may consume a certain time
 ```